parham-ab/parham-ab/README.md

 # 👦🏻About Me :
 Hi everyone!
 My name is Parham & I'm a Front-End Developer.
 My behavioral characteristics include honesty at work & High flexibility which is suitable for different situations.
-I have a lot of compassion and commitment to my responsibilities, I'm always looking to learn new things. you can contact me on my portfolio website which is available on my GitHub.
+I have a lot of compassion and commitment to my responsibilities, I'm always looking to learn new things. you can contact me on my portfolio website which is available on my GitHub profile.

 ## 🌐Socials
 <p align="center">